 -you like friendly people, and you don’t mind them greeting you

 -you aren’t working out alone (this place is a little awkward to come solo.
-It feels very happy hour-esque and communal)
+It feels very happy hour-esque)

 -you like clean showers, restrooms, lockers, etc.